StellarSand/privacy-settings/README.md

 ## FAQs

-#### Would following the settings mentioned here make me completely private?
+#### Will following the settings mentioned here ensure complete privacy?
-If you are on the internet, you're never really private or secure.
-By following these settings, the amount of data collection and tracking performed by these services/softwares are significantly minimized but not completely eliminated.
-You should look for better privacy respecting alternatives and use them whenever possible.
+While following these settings can significantly minimize data collection and tracking by the mentioned services/software, it is important to note that absolute privacy and security on the internet are difficult to achieve.
+Even with these settings, there may still be some level of data collection or tracking.
+It is advisable to explore and utilize privacy-respecting alternatives whenever possible for enhanced privacy.

 #### Why are privacy invading services like Facebook, Zoom, Google etc. mentioned here?
-Isn't this supposed to be a privacy focused repo?
+Isn't this repo focused on privacy?
-I’m all for privacy respecting services and I do recommend them, however, you might need to use Zoom for work meetings, a social media platform for business, Windows for some specific program/purpose or something similar.
-The only goal here is to minimize data collection and boost your digital privacy as much as possible even when using a privacy invading service/software.
-Do note that this does not mean you should keep using such services/softwares if you don't need them and I highly encourage you to look for better privacy respecting alternatives if available.
+While the aim of this repo is to promote privacy, there may be instances where the use of privacy-invading services/software is necessary.
+For example, using Zoom for work meetings or a social media platform for business purposes.
+The goal here is to minimize data collection and enhance digital privacy as much as possible, even when using privacy-invading services/software.
+However, it is highly encouraged to explore and adopt better privacy-respecting alternatives whenever available and suitable for your needs.

 #### The settings for a particular software/service was updated months ago, when will it be updated according to latest version?
-Settings don't change much with every new version of any software or service.
-If there aren't any changes necessary, it won't be updated.
-This is the reason versions are included along with last updated date above.
-If latest version is mentioned, then the settings already apply to that even if it was last updated months ago.
+Settings for software or services may not require frequent updates with each new version.
+If there have been no significant changes that affect the settings, it will not be updated.
+If the latest version is mentioned, the settings provided already apply to that version, even if they were last updated months ago.

 ## Privacy Best Practices
 The TL;DR version of best practices for digital privacy:
-- Use strong passwords (preferably at least 10 characters containing alphabets, numbers and special characters).
+- Create strong passwords (preferably 10+ characters with a mix of letters, numbers, and special characters).
-- Don't reuse passwords.
+- Avoid reusing passwords.
-- Use a password manager to generate and store strong, unique passwords.
+- Utilize a password manager to generate and securely store unique passwords.
-- Follow the privacy settings mentioned here.
+- Follow the privacy settings recommended here.
-- Use better privacy respecting alternatives for search engines, emails, browsers etc.
+- Opt for privacy respecting alternatives for search engines, emails, browsers etc.
-- Use multifactor authentication.
+- Enable multifactor authentication for added security.
-- Keep apps and operating system updated.
+- Keep your apps and operating system updated.
 - Use open-source softwares and apps whenever possible (NOTE: open-source doesn't always necessarily mean secure).
-- Review permissions for softwares and apps and revoke unnecessary permissions.
+- Regularly review and revoke unnecessary permissions for software and apps.
-- Only provide information as much as necessary.
+- Share information sparingly & only provide what is necessary.
-- Provide false information when possible (Never knowingly give false information on a legal document, to a law enforcement officer, federal agency, medical personnel, banks etc).
+- Consider using false information when appropriate (Never knowingly provide false information to legal entities, law enforcement, medical professionals, banks, etc.).
-- Use E2EE (End-to-End Encrypted) messaging services.
+- Utilize End-to-End Encrypted (E2EE) messaging services.
-- Keep devices encrypted.
+- Encrypt your devices for enhanced security.
-- Make regular backups.
+- Perform regular backups of your data.
-- Spread the good information and make people aware around you.
+- Educate others and raise awareness about digital privacy.
+Spread the word!

 ## Additional Resources
 For better privacy respecting alternatives, unbiased reviews and more information, check out:

 #### Recommendations, alternatives & reviews